mgmartinezl/Data-Science-in-AWS/README.md

 The crawlers crawl through the datasets and inspect portions of them to infer a data schema and persist the output as one or more metadata tables that are defined in the AWS Glue Data Catalog.
 __AWS Glue__ provides built-in classifiers to infer schemas from common files with formats that include JSON, CSV, and Apache Avro.

+#### 1.2.4.
+Security management

+The security on a data lake is very important because the data stored inside might be very sensitive and the access allowed to each user need to be controlled.
+Therefore all the dataset objects stored in [AWS S3](https://aws.amazon.com/s3/) are encrypted using the [AWS KMS Key](https://aws.amazon.com/kms/) service.
+This security will be handled through [Amazon cognito](https://aws.amazon.com/cognito/) which will work as the authentication media for the different users of the data lake.

+#### 1.2.5.
+Indexing management

+The solution uses an [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) cluster to index data lake package data for searching.

 [Taken from: [4]](https://docs.aws.amazon.com/solutions/latest/data-lake-solution/appendix-b.html)

 ### 1.3.
 Analytics